 Appointment of Independent Registered Public Accounting Firm.
 Each share of our common stock is entitled to one vote with respect to the ratification of the appointment of Deloitte & Touche LLP as our independent registered public accounting firm.
 The affirmative vote of holders of a majority of the shares of common stock present at the Annual Meeting in person or represented by proxy and entitled to vote on the matter will be considered to determine the outcome of this proposal.
-Abstentions from voting will have the same effect as a vote against this proposal.
+Abstentions from voting will have no effect on the outcome of this proposal.
 This proposal is a "routine" matter for which your broker does not need your voting instruction in order to vote your shares.
 The outcome of this proposal is advisory in nature and is non-binding.

-The Board of Directors recommends a vote "FOR" the ratification of the appointment of Deloitte & Touche LLP, as XPEL's independent registered public accounting firm for the fiscal year ending December 31, 2024.
+The Board of Directors recommends a vote "FOR" the ratification of the appointment of Deloitte & Touche LLP, as XPEL's independent registered public accounting firm for the fiscal year ending December 31, 2025.

 Advisory Vote on Executive Compensation.
 Each share of our common stock is entitled to one vote with respect to the approval, in a non-binding, advisory vote, of the compensation of our named executive officers.
 The affirmative vote of holders of a majority of the shares of common stock present at the Annual Meeting in person or represented by proxy and entitled to vote on the matter will be considered to determine the outcome of this proposal.
-Abstentions from voting will have the same effect as a vote against this proposal, and broker non-votes will have no effect on the outcome of this proposal.
+Abstentions and broker non-votes will have no effect on the outcome of this proposal.
 Brokers, as nominees for the beneficial owner, may not exercise discretion in voting on this matter and may only vote on this proposal as instructed by the beneficial owner of the shares.
-The outcome of this proposal is advisory in nature and is non-binding.